Pravinos/tsimpologion-backend/README.md

 ## Features

 ### Authentication & Authorization

-- **User Authentication**: Users can register, log in, and log out using Laravel Sanctum, which supports both session-based and token-based authentication.
+**User Authentication**: Users can register, log in, and log out using Laravel Sanctum, which supports both session-based and token-based authentication.

-- **Email Verification**: New users receive a verification email and must verify their email address before accessing the application.
+**Email Verification**: New users receive a verification email and must verify their email address before accessing the application.

-- **API Token Management**: Sanctum is configured for token expiration and prefixing to enhance security.
+**API Token Management**: Sanctum is configured for token expiration and prefixing to enhance security.

-- **User Policies**: User-related operations are secured via policies (see UserPolicy.php).
+**User Policies**: User-related operations are secured via policies (see UserPolicy.php).
 For example, only administrators or the user themselves can update or delete a user record.

-- **Resource Policies**: Custom policies (e.g., FoodSpotPolicy in FoodSpotPolicy.php) control resource access, allowing administrators and food spot owners to manage food spots.
+**Resource Policies**: Custom policies (e.g., FoodSpotPolicy in FoodSpotPolicy.php) control resource access, allowing administrators and food spot owners to manage food spots.

-- **Authorization Mapping**: The AuthServiceProvider maps models to corresponding policies for organized access control.
+**Authorization Mapping**: The AuthServiceProvider maps models to corresponding policies for organized access control.

+### Food Spot Model & API Enhancements
+- **New Fields**: Food spots now support `phone`, `business_hours`, `social_links`, and `price_range` fields.
+These are available in the database, API, and seeders.
+- **Restore & Force Delete**: API supports restoring and force-deleting food spots.
+- **Nominatim Integration**: Endpoints for searching and creating food spots from the Nominatim API (OpenStreetMap geocoding).

+### Review Model & API Enhancements
+- **Review Images**: Reviews now support image attachments, managed via the `images` JSON field.
+- **Review Moderation**: Admins can approve/disapprove reviews using the `is_approved` field and the `/moderate` endpoint.
+- **Soft Deletes**: Reviews support soft deletion.
+- **One Review Per User**: Enforced at the database level (unique constraint).

+### User Model & API Enhancements
+- **Role Field**: Users have a `role` field (`admin`, `spot_owner`, `foodie`).
+- **User Reviews Endpoint**: You can now fetch all reviews by a user via `/api/users/{user}/reviews`.

+### Image Management
+- **HasImages Trait**: All main models (User, FoodSpot, Review) use a shared trait for image management.
+- **Fine-grained Permissions**: Each model implements `userCanManageImages()` for image authorization.

+### Policies & Authorization
+- **ReviewPolicy**: Now includes `moderate` permission for admins.
+- **FoodSpotPolicy**: Now includes `restore` and `forceDelete` permissions for admins.
+- **UserPolicy**: Updated for new role logic.

+### Seeder & Migration Updates
+- **Seeders**: FoodSpotSeeder and ReviewSeeder now populate new fields.
+- **Migrations**: Database tables for food spots and reviews include new fields and constraints.

 ### Role-Based Access Control
-- **Administrators**: Have complete access to manage all users and food spots.
+- **Administrators**: Have complete access to manage all users, food spots, and moderate reviews.
-- **Spot Owners**: Can perform specific actions on the food spots they own.
+- **Spot Owners**: Can perform specific actions on the food spots they own, including managing images and updating their spots.
-- **General Users**: Can view public listings and manage their own profiles.
+- **General Users**: Can view public listings, manage their own profiles, and leave one review per food spot.

 ### Review & Rating System
 - **User Reviews**: Authenticated users can post, edit, and delete their reviews for food spots.
+Each user can only leave one review per food spot (enforced at the database level).
 - **Rating System**: Users can rate food spots from 1-5 stars.
+Food spot ratings are automatically updated when reviews are created, updated, or deleted.
-- **Moderation**: Admin users can moderate reviews by approving or disapproving them.
+- **Moderation**: Admin users can moderate reviews by approving or disapproving them using the `is_approved` field and the `/moderate` endpoint.
+Only approved reviews are shown publicly.
+- **Review Images**: Users can attach images to their reviews.
+Only review authors or admins can manage review images.
 - **Average Ratings**: Food spots display an aggregated average rating from all approved reviews.
-- **One Review Per User**: Users are limited to one review per food spot.

 ### Image Management
 - **Image Upload**: Users can upload images for food spots and user profiles.